stevenzhujr/Website/content/projects/pingpong.md

 - William Ni for 3D Printing
 - Owen Liu for electronics

-We took heavy inspiration from an online [arduino lab](https://projecthub.arduino.cc/GordPayne/arduino-ping-pong-ball-cannon-abb8b3), with a design very similar in terms of mechanics, though we modified the desing with CAD so that it is 3-D printable.
+We took heavy inspiration from an online [arduino lab](https://projecthub.arduino.cc/GordPayne/arduino-ping-pong-ball-cannon-abb8b3), with a design very similar in terms of mechanics.
+We enhanced the design further with CAD to make it 3-D printable.

 ### Presentation
 {{<youtube ZhUitiKttmc>}}